cartalyst/cart/single.md

 <p><strong>Note 2:</strong> To setup garbage collection, call the <code>gc()</code> method on the FileSessionHandler <code>$fileSessionHandler-&gt;gc($lifetime);</code>, You can also setup a function that randomizes calls to this function rather than calling it on every request.</p>
 </blockquote><h1>Usage</h1>

-<p>In this section we'll show how to manage your shopping cart.</p>
+<p>In this section we'll show how you can manage your shopping cart.</p>

 <h2>Add Item</h2>